kafeenstra/ssbackup/README.md

 # Future plans:
 Currently, only backups are made.
 Failed backups are not deleted.
 Importantly, there also is no cleanup policy to remove older backups.
 I'm planning to borrow the logic from [Simple Backup](https://launchpad.net/sbackup).

+See src/sbackup/core/SnapshotManager.py
+        """Logarithmic purge
+        Keep progressivelly less backups into the past:
+        Keep all backups from yesterday
+        Keep one backup per day from last week.
+        Keep one backup per week from last month.
+        Keep one backup per month from last year.
+        Keep one backup per quarter from 2nd last year.
+        Keep one backup per year further in past.
+        """